Can the IRS Garnish My Spouse’s Wages?

 When Can the IRS Garnish My Spouse’s Wages?

-The IRS can always garnish a spouse’s wages if a couple is married and filing jointly.
-They can and likely will garnish both of your wages in that situation.
+The IRS can always garnish your spouse’s wages if you are married and filing jointly.
+The IRS can and likely will garnish both of your wages in that situation.
 If you and your spouse are married and filing separately, the IRS cannot garnish your spouse’s wages.
 However, when one person’s wages are garnished, this will inevitably affect the financial stability of the other spouse.

 In addition, the IRS cannot garnish a spouse’s wages for taxes that were accrued before the marriage took place.
 For instance, if you owe money in taxes from five years ago, but you got married one year ago, your spouse can’t be garnished for any taxes that accrued before one year ago, assuming you filed a joint tax return this year.